mayonesa/twitter-like/README.md

 ============

 A simplified, console-based version of a Twitter-like social networking application.
-To run, in your console/terminal, cd to the root of the project and type
+To run in Unix-related terminals, cd to the root of the project and type

     ./run

-for Unix-related OSs or

-    gradlew -q run

-for Windows.
+or for Windows double-click on run.bat

 Playing scenarios: